All Episodes

 I think every man understands it.

-He's got the tire treads on his back to prove it.
+Got the tire treads on his back to prove it.

 Only kidding, ladies.

-Now while you're at it, try to make sense of Malcolm's claim that Mrs. Bill Clinton is unique for having faced the obstacles in the way of women.
+And while you're at it, try to make sense of Malcolm's claim that Mrs. Bill Clinton is unique for having faced the obstacles in the way of women.

-Apparently she's the only woman ever to face the obstacles that are in the way of them all.
+Apparently, she's the only woman ever to face the obstacles that are in the way of them all.

 In any case, there's something odd and pathetic about this whole exercise.

-Did Margaret Thatcher campaign on the claim that as a woman she had the unique understanding of the reality of women's lives?
+Did Margaret Thatcher campaign on the claim that as a woman, she had the unique understanding of the reality of women's lives?

-Doubtless America will one day have a female president, but our guess is it'll be someone whose appeal transcends sex, who tries to win votes not from women for women, but from men and women.
+Doubtless, America will one day have a female president, but our guess is it'll be someone whose appeal transcends sex, who tries to win votes not from women for women, but from men and women.

 So far, that would seem to exclude both Mrs. Clinton and the Breck girl, John Edwards.